 Commercial Benefits

+The results, data and/or other information arising from the Grant funded research project, including any intellectual property rights they may contain shall be owned by the Institution, and that unless otherwise agreed to by the parties, the Institution shall have the first opportunity to exploit commercially or otherwise.

 The Institution and/or the Grantholder are required to consider and inform the Charity of any results, data and/or other information arising from the Grant funded research project including any intellectual property rights they may contain which might be suitable for commercial exploitation.
 Publication or any other form of public presentation of said results, data and/or other information should not occur until after that consideration in order to ensure all the necessary steps to protect any intellectual property rights are taken prior to disclosure.
 There should, however, be no unnecessary delay before publication.

 The Institution and the Grantholder shall use reasonable endeavours to exploit commercially the results, data and/or other information arising from the research project in a manner conducive to maximising the commercial benefit (as defined hereafter) arising there from, except where it is otherwise agreed with the Charity (either itself or through its agent).

-Any benefit resulting from commercial exploitation (including, but not limited to, any monies, shares, options or other rights) arising from the Grant funded research project, hereafter known as the Revenue Income, whether such commercial exploitation is affected by the Institution or the Charity (either itself or through its agent), shall following reimbursement of direct costs incurred in carrying out the exploitation, be divided equally between the Institution on the one hand and the Charity (or its agent) on the other.
-In the event that the research project is not wholly funded by the Charity, a revenue share shall be agreed which reflects the relative contribution of all parties involved.
+Any benefit resulting from commercial exploitation (including, but not limited to, any monies, shares, options or other rights) arising from the Grant funded research project, hereafter known as the Revenue Income, whether such commercial exploitation is affected by the Institution or the Charity (either itself or through its agent), shall following reimbursement of direct costs incurred in carrying out the exploitation, be divided in the following revenue shares: the Institution 67% (sixty-seven per cent) and the Charity 33% (thirty-three per cent)..
+In the event that the research project is not wholly funded by the Charity, a revenue share shall be agreed which reflects the relative contribution of all parties involved, the inventive contribution of the inventors/creators and the proportionate funding contributions of the Charity, the Institution and other third party funders of each such inventor/creator as appropriate.

 Before entering into any arrangement with a third party or commencing any procedure (including patent application) in relation to any results, data and/or information arising from the research project the Institution and/or the Grantholder will: